callstack/react-theme-provider/README.md

 [![MIT License][license-badge]][license]

 ## About
-`react-theme-provider` is a set of utilities help you create theming system in few easy steps.
+`@callstack/react-theme-provider` is a set of utilities help you create theming system in few easy steps.
 You can use it to provide a custom theme to customize the colors, fonts etc.

 ## Features